Early 18th-century British literature (Dr. Hoew’s Research)

 The 18th century was a time of great change in England.
 This was reflected in the literature of the time, which was highly experimental and diverse.
 The rise of the novel was a major development, and it had a huge impact on the literary culture of the time.
 The printing press also had a major impact on the literary culture of the time, and it allowed writers to reach a much wider audience than ever before.

-If you don’t have enough time to understand history, don’t forget that you may hire an essay from our write my essay service and use your time as you choose.
+If you don’t have enough time to understand history, don’t forget that you may hire writer from our write my essay service and use your time as you choose.